muteburrito/ProjectZ/README.md

 # Project Z

 Project Z is an AI-based GIF and Meme finder.
-It utilizes in-house developed algorithms to search and retrieve the most relevant GIFs and memes based on user input.
+It utilizes in-house developed giphy module to search and retrieve the most relevant GIFs and memes based on user input.

 ## Features

 - AI-powered search: The application leverages machine learning techniques to provide accurate and personalized search results.
+(Coming soon later next year)
 - GIF finder: Users can search for GIFs by entering keywords or phrases.
 - Meme finder: Users can discover and share popular memes from various categories.
 - User-friendly interface: The application provides a simple and intuitive interface for easy navigation and interaction.